kotlin-orm/ktorm/hexo-docs/source/en/dialects-and-native-sql.md

 # Dialects & Native SQL

 It's known that there is a uniform standard for SQL language, but beyond the standard, many databases still have their special features.
-The core module of Ktorm (ktorm-core) only provides supports for standard SQL, if we want to use some special features of a database, we need dialect supports.
+The core module of Ktorm (ktorm-core) only provides support for standard SQL, if we want to use some special features of a database, we need to support dialects.

 ## Enable Dialects